mightymochi/json_sprite_position/README.md

 ![Start](/images/start.png)
 End like this:
 ![End](/images/end.png)
 This function will work for any node matching the names.
-So you could reparent the sprites to other nodes and the script can still re-order everything.
+So you could reparent the sprites to other nodes of a matching name and the script can still re-order everything.